ploomber/ploomber/doc/get-started/basic-concepts.rst

 To specify dependencies, include a special ``parameters`` cell in your script/notebook.
-Following our example pipeline, ``plot`` has ``clean`` as upstream dependency, we establish this by declaring an ``upstream`` variable in the special ``parameters`` cell:
+Following our example pipeline, ``plot`` has ``clean`` as an upstream dependency, we establish this by declaring an ``upstream`` variable in the special ``parameters`` cell:

 .. code-block:: python